meteor/meteor/content/collections.md

   madeUpField: 'this should not be here'
 };

-check(list, Lists.schema);
+Lists.schema.validate(doc);
 ```

 // XXX: this isn't actually the case yet.
-Change this unless we update simple schema to do so..
+We are waiting on https://github.com/meteor/method/issues/4

-Then the `check()` call will throw a `Meteor.ValidationError` which contains details about what is wrong with the `list` document.
+Then the `validate()` call will throw a `ValidationError` which contains details about what is wrong with the `list` document.

-### The `Meteor.ValidationError`
+### The `ValidationError`

-What is a [`Meteor.ValidationError`](https://github.com/tmeasday/validation-error/)?
+What is a [`ValidationError`](https://github.com/meteor/validation-error/)?
 It's a special error that is used in Meteor to indicate a user-input based error in modifying a collection.
 Typically, the details on a `ValidationError` are used to mark up a form with information about what inputs don't match the schema.
 In the "Methods and Forms" article, we'll see more about how this works.

 ## Designing your data schama